firestoned/firestone/README.md

 # 2022-10-31 02:47:17,120 - [MainThread] hypercorn.error:102 INFO - Running on http://127.0.0.1:5000 (CTRL + C to quit)
 ```

-Now you can use your browser to navigate to `http://127.0.0.1:5000/apidocs`
+Now you can use your browser to navigate to `http://127.0.0.1:5000/apidocs` to view the Swagger UI.

 ## Schema

 It all begins with your resource definition!
-This is done using JSON schema and
-we have provided an example in our `examples` directory, called addressBook.
-We
-will use this to describe how the schema is setup and how you can adapt to your
+This is done using JSON schema and we have provided an example in our `examples` directory, called addressBook.
+We will use this to describe how the schema is setup and how you can adapt to your own.
-own.

 Here is the full file: